Undercover Israeli troops dressed as medical staff kill three militants in West Bank hospital raid, officials say - Local News 8

 Hamas’s military wing, the Al Qassam Brigades, claimed Jalamneh as a member and released a photo of him.
 It said he had been “martyred by the bullets of a special force from the occupation army that infiltrated Ibn Sina Hospital in Jenin with his comrades Mohammed and Basil Ayman Al-Ghazawi,” calling them “fighting martyrs.”

-The Ibn Sina hospital said Basil Al-Ghazawi had been receiving treatment for injuries sustained in a rocket explosion inside the cemetery of Jenin in October, when he was killed by the special forces Tuesday morning.
-The hospital said the three men were sleeping at the time of the attack.
+The Ibn Sina Hospital said Basil Al-Ghazawi had been receiving treatment for injuries sustained in a rocket explosion inside a Jenin cemetery in October.

 There were no reports of other casualties in the raid.

-The Palestinian Ministry of Health condemned the attack and the targeting of a health center and called on the UN General Assembly and NGOs to provide the necessary protection for medical treatment centers and emergency crews.
+The Palestinian Ministry of Health condemned the attack and called on the United Nations General Assembly to provide the necessary protection for medical treatment centers and emergency crews.

 “This crime comes after dozens of crimes committed by the occupation forces against treatment centers and crews.
 International law provides general and special protection for civilian sites, including hospitals,” the ministry said in a statement on Tuesday.